EpicVibeCoder/interview_sample/README.md

 ## 🛠️ The Migration Story: React.js to Next.js

 This project was originally a client-side React application.
-We migrated to **Next.js 15** to unlock superior performance, SEO capabilities, and better developer experience.
+It was migrated to **Next.js 15** to unlock superior performance, SEO capabilities, and better developer experience.

 ### 1. Performance Optimization